 Big Jacks Creek Wilderness

 Big Jacks Creek Wilderness is composed of about 52,826 acres in the Big Jacks Creek drainage.
-About 35 miles of Big Jacks Creek is designated as "wild and scenic river."
 Big Jacks Creek Wilderness is separated from Little Jacks Creek Wilderness by a pipeline and the maintenance road that runs along it.

 The landscape is a mix of streams, rugged canyons and plateaus where the elevations vary from about 2,800' to about 5,900'.
 Some of the canyons sport walls almost 700' high.

 The streams support populations of redband trout while the majority of sagebrush-covered land hides small herds of bighorn sheep and pronghorn antelope.
 The perennial stream beds tend to be riparian zones with willows, wild roses and currant bushes.

 There are some small meadow areas that grow a nice carpet of sedges and bluegrass.
 The better the drainage properties of the soil, the taller and thicker the vegetation that grows on it.
 You'll find plants like Idaho fescue, Thurber needlegrass, black sagebrush, low sagebrush, bud sagebrush, bluebunch wheatgrass, Indian ricegrass, wild rose, currant, sedge and willow on different parts of the property.

 The easiest way to get into the property is via a series of dirt roads that wind around the eastern and southern boundary of the wilderness.
 Most of the hiking trails wander up and down the canyons because the volcanic countryside is so broken and cut so deeply by erosive forces.
 There is also a significant population of mule deer in the area so visitors need to take great care to be sure the trail they follow goes where they want to go: only a few trails cross the wilderness boundary and begin the descent into the canyon itself.